Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The LED lighting of the Apex Pro is similarly configurable, with an RGB LED under each key that can be controlled via the Engine app.
 This offers a good selection of patterns and effects.
 The LEDs are also very bright, so you can create some almost blinding effects if you want.
 Fortunately, they can also be turned down for a more subtle look.

-There’s no wrist rest with this keyboard, and strangely there are no fold-out feet either, so it sits flat on your desktop.
-We didn’t run into any issues using this keyboard for work or gaming, but nothing stood out as especially good, either.
-The lighting is relatively subdued compared to some of the best gaming keyboards, but we appreciate the fact you can change colors and effects with the function keys on the board.
+There’s no wrist rest with this keyboard, and strangely, there are no fold-out feet either, so it sits flat on your desktop.
+We didn’t encounter any issues using this keyboard for work or gaming, but nothing stood out as particularly good, either.
+The lighting is relatively subdued compared to some of the best gaming keyboards, but we appreciate the fact that you can change colors and effects with the function keys on the board.

 Deficiencies in the software and the lack of any height adjustment make this a tough sell, particularly when you can get the same excellent Cherry MX switches in a lot of other boards.

 The Das Keyboard Professional S is a rather expensive but high-quality keyboard that forgoes the fancy features of others.
 There are no blinking lights, complicated apps, or strange keys.
-Instead, you get a solid keyboard with blue or brown Cherry MX switches for a soft or clicky experience.
+Instead, you get a solid keyboard with blue or brown Cherry MX switches, offering either a soft or clicky experience.
 We tested the blue switch version.

 It shares a lot with its design inspiration, the classic IBM Model M keyboard.
-The Model S is a heavy, dense keyboard that feels like it could take a lot of use and keep on working.
+The Model S is a heavy, dense keyboard that feels like it could withstand a lot of use and continue to function reliably.
 The Model S professional has a thick plastic case, which does make it a little quieter than other Cherry MX blue-equipped keyboards.
 It's still not very quiet, though.
 The keys produce a very audible click and bump as you type.

 This larger case design also means that the keys are not as isolated as they are on other models—the top of the case here is just a few millimeters below the tops of the keys themselves.
 That’s more about aesthetics than usability, though.
 The keys are still nicely separated and easy to navigate by touch.

-This 104-key keyboard has all the standard keys, although the function keys above the main keyboard are more heavily branded as media keys, which is a little confusing.
+This 104-key keyboard features all the standard keys, although the function keys above the main keyboard are more heavily branded as media keys, which can be a bit confusing.
 The labels for the media functions of the keys are larger than the function key labels, but you have to hold the blue Fn key to use them.
 Most other keyboards make the largest icon the one that happens when you press the key on its own, not a secondary function.
 You do get used to it fairly quickly, but it seems somewhat backward.

 On the left side of the keyboard are two USB 2.0 ports, useful for plugging in thumb drives without having to reach behind the computer.